IgniteUI/help-topics/topics/02_Controls/igMap/00_Overview_igMap.md

 ### <a id="min-introduction"></a>Introduction

 The `igMap` control is a jQuery UI widget and depends on the jQuery and jQuery UI libraries.
 The Modernzr library is used internally for detecting browser and device capabilities.
-The control uses shared resources from the Ignite UI™ for functionality and data binding.
+The control uses shared resources from the %%ProductName%%™ for functionality and data binding.
 References to these resources are needed nevertheless, in spite of pure jQuery or ASP.NET MVC helpers being used.
 The `Infragistics.Web.Mvc` assembly is required when the control is used in the context of ASP.NET MVC.

 ### <a id="min-requirements-summary"></a>Requirements summary chart